mor1/mor1.github.io/content/research.md

 hidden = true
 +++

-I am interested in computing infrastructures, specifically networked systems.
+I am interested in computing infrastructures, particularly networked systems.
 In the past I have done extensive work on topics including [routing behaviour in backbone networks][pyrt], [future network architectures][plutarch], [performance analysis and modelling of distributed systems][magpie], [enterprise network management][anemone], and [analysis of network topologies][wsd].

-Most recently I have become interested in interdisciplinary research and particularly the interplay between networked systems and topics that traditionally fall under human-computer interaction.
+Due to spending time with [Horizon Digital Economy Research](https://horizon.ac.uk/), I have a fairly broad view on what constitutes "computing infrastructures".
+I have enjoyed interdisciplinary research into interplay between networked systems and topics that traditionally fall under human-computer interaction.
 For example,

 + how can we build usable _[home networking infrastructure][homework]_?
 + how can we increase legibility of current and future information